Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 Talk track example:

 "Let me make sure I have this right.
 Your biggest challenges are [problem 1], [problem 2], and [problem 3].
 The business impact is roughly [quantified impact].
-And what you are looking for is [future state].
+What you are looking for is [future state].
 Is that a fair summary?"

 [Prospect confirms or adjusts]

-"One more question — who else on your team would benefit from being in that session?
-I want to make sure we bring the right perspectives into the room."
+"One more question — who else on your team would benefit from being in that session?"

 30+ Discovery Questions Organised by Framework

 Different qualification frameworks emphasise different aspects of the opportunity.
-Here are comprehensive question sets for the three most widely used frameworks in B2B sales: BANT, MEDDIC, and SPICED.
+Here are question sets for the three most widely used: BANT, MEDDIC, and SPICED.

 BANT Discovery Questions

-BANT (Budget, Authority, Need, Timeline) is the original qualification framework.
+BANT (Budget, Authority, Need, Timeline) is the original qualification framework — popularised by IBM and still widely covered by sales-training resources like the HubSpot Sales Blog.
 It is straightforward and works well for transactional and mid-market sales.
 Its weakness is that it can feel like an interrogation if you run through the letters sequentially.
 Weave these questions naturally into your conversation.

 Budget: